asyncee/django-easy-select2/README.rst

 Project aims to support 3.4+ and Django 2.0+.

-Current stable version is **1.5.5**.

 For **Django < 2.0** version support or **python-2.x** compatibility, please use version **1.3.4** which is the last version to support **python-2.x** compatibility.

-This django application is just a lightweight wrapper on `Select2` library and provides easy-to-use basic select2 functionality in a django project.
+This django library is just a lightweight wrapper on `Select2` library and provides easy-to-use basic select2 functionality in a django project.
 If you need feature-rich solution, i recommend you to look at the latest django-select2_ library, which have ajax loading support.